ll7/paf21-1/components/README.md

 ```

 ## Launch the Simulation + ROS Bridge
-Now, before you launch the Docker container, you need to allow the x11 server on the host system
+Now, before you launch the Docker containers, you need to allow the x11 server on the host system
 to be accessed by the rviz application inside the Docker container like this:

 ```sh